ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 --- abstract

-This document specifies the Privacy Pass architecture and requirements for its constituent protocols used for constructing privacy-preserving authentication mechanisms.
-It provides recommendations on how the architecture should be deployed to ensure the privacy of clients and the security of all participating entities.
+This document specifies the Privacy Pass architecture and requirements for its constituent protocols used for authorization based on privacy-preserving authentication mechanisms.
+It describes the conceptual model of Privacy Pass and its protocols, its security and privacy goals, practical deployment models, and recommendations for each deployment model that helps ensure the desired security and privacy goals are fulfilled.

 --- middle

 # Introduction

 Privacy Pass is an architecture for authorization based on privacy-preserving authentication mechanisms.
+In other words, relying parties authenticate clients in a privacy-preserving way, i.e., without learning any unique, per-client information through the authentication protocol, and then make authorization decisions on the basis of that authentication suceeding or failing.
+Possible authorization decisions might be to provide clients with read access to a particular resource or write access to a particular API.

 Typical approaches for authorizing clients, such as through the use of long-term state (cookies), are not privacy-friendly since they allow servers to track clients across sessions and interactions.
-Privacy Pass takes a different approach: instead of presenting linkable state-carrying information to servers, e.g., a cookie indicating whether or not the client is an authorized user or has completed some prior challenge, clients present unlinkable proofs that attest to this information.
+Privacy Pass takes a different
+approach: instead of presenting linkable state-carrying information to servers, e.g., a cookie indicating whether or not the client is an authorized user or has completed some prior challenge, clients present unlinkable proofs that attest to this information.
 These proofs, or tokens, are private in the sense that a given token cannot be linked to the protocol interaction where that token was initially issued.

 At a high level, the Privacy Pass architecture consists of two protocols: redemption and issuance.
 The redemption protocol, described in
 {{?AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}}, runs between Clients and Origins (servers).
-It allows Origins to challenge Clients to present tokens for authorization.
-Depending on the type of token, e.g., whether or not it can be cached, the Client either presents a previously obtained token or invokes an issuance protocol, such as
-{{?ISSUANCE=I-D.ietf-privacypass-protocol}}, to acquire a token to present as authorization.
+It allows Origins to challenge Clients to present tokens for consumption.
+Origins verify the token to authenticate the Client -- without learning any specific information about the Client -- and then make an authorization decision on the basis of the token verifying successfully or not.
+Depending on the type of token, e.g., whether or not it can be cached, the Client either presents a previously obtained token or invokes an issuance protocol, such as {{?ISSUANCE=I-D.ietf-privacypass-protocol}}, to acquire a token to present as authorization.

 This document describes requirements for both redemption and issuance protocols and how they interact.
 It also provides recommendations on how